Marching Through Georgia: Lyrical analysis

 The first stanza commences with a rallying cry for Sherman's troops.
-As notes the historian David J. Eicher, it underrepresents their number as 50,000; in fact, over 60,000 took part in the march.
-The chorus symbolizes the end of African-American servitude and the advent of a new life of freedom; it renders the war an effort in emancipation above all else.
-A retelling of Southern Unionists' celebration of the Northern troops defines the third stanza: they "[weep] with joyful tears / When they [see] the honor'd flag they had not seen for years."
-A comedic tone is imbued in the fourth stanza, where the Confederates who had scoffed at Sherman's campaign see themseves proven wrong.
+Notably, it underrepresents their number as 50,000, when over 60,000 took part in the march.
+The chorus symbolizes the end of African American servitude and the advent of a new life of freedom; it renders the war an effort in emancipation above all else.
+A retelling of Southern Unionists' celebration of the Northern troops defines the third stanza: they "[weep] with joyful tears / When they [see] the honor'd flag they had not seen for years".
+A comedic tone is imbued in the fourth stanza, where the Confederates who had scoffed at Sherman's campaign or otherwise hoped to thwart Union efforts see themselves proven wrong.
 The final stanza celebrates the success of the march, after which "treason fled before [the Union troops] for resistance was in vain".

 The historian Christian McWhirter evaluates the song's lyrical and thematic framework:

 On the surface, it celebrated Sherman's campaign from Atlanta to Savannah; but it also told listeners how to interpret Union victory.
 Speaking as a white soldier, Work turned the targeting of Confederate civilian property into a celebration of unionism and emancipation.
 Instead of destroyers, Union soldiers became deliverers for slaves and southern unionists.
 Georgia was not left in ruins but was converted into 'a thoroughfare for freedom.'

+The music historian Kent A. Bowman recognizes "Marching Through Georgia" as one of the few songs narrating a whole campaign from start to end, as well as the sole Civil War campaign song by a major writer of war songs.
+As it "telescopes the action of the campaign", it just brushes through some reputed facts and overlooks specific battles, strategies, or soldiers, save for Sherman.
+It makes several errors and resorts to romantic garnishes, such as Southern Unionists crying with joy upon meeting the invading forces and "treason [fleeing]" the recaptured state.
+Most strikingly, Bowman writes, "Marching Through Georgia" ignores the pillaging and destruction wrought by Sherman's troops during the campaign; it is not known whether Work had heard of or agreed with these actions.

 Musical analysis

-"Marching Through Georgia" is in common time in the key of B♭ major.
-It commences with a four-bar introduction which follows a chord progression of B♭–E♭–B♭–F^{7}–B♭.
+"Marching Through Georgia" is in common time and in the key of B♭ major.
+It begins with a four-bar introduction which follows the chord progression B♭–E♭–B♭–F^{7}–B♭.
 Each verse and chorus is eight bars long.
 A soloist is intended to sing the individual stanzas, and a joint SATB choir accompanies the solo voice for the chorus.
-Work does not write any expression markings or dynamics throughout the song, bar a fortissimo marking at the start of the chorus.
+Work does not write any expression markings or dynamics throughout the song, save for a fortissimo marking at the start of the chorus.
 The original sheet music provides a piano accompaniment to be performed during the song.
-According to Florine Thayer McCray, the song's "suggestive verse" and "swinging meter" capture the enthusiasm felt by Union troops during the campaign.
+According to the writer Florine Thayer McCray, the song's "suggestive verse" and "swinging meter" evoke the enthusiasm felt by Union troops during the campaign.